designsystemau/RFCs/RFC-by-stage/1-approved/_RFC-template.md

   Even if you're adding a new feature/new component, please describe why you think it is needed and what it solves.
 -->

-## A short description of the solution
+## A short description of the desired outcome or solution

 <!--
-  Please provide a TL;DR in one to two paragraphs what your proposed solution is.
+  Please provide a TL;DR in one to two paragraphs what the proposed outcome is.
+  There should be enough information to form as brief to implementation.
 -->

 ## Technical details